OsmanBytyqi/MachineLearning/README.md

 Project developed for academic and practical purposes by Urim Hoxha and Osman Bytyqi as part of the Machine Learning course at the University of Prishtina.

 ## Conclusion
 Our analysis of fine enforcement patterns from 2019-2024 revealed significant trends in administrative penalties.
-The implemented machine learning models demonstrated strong predictive capabilities for fine amounts, with key findings including:
+Through extensive model optimization and hyperparameter tuning, we achieved exceptional predictive performance, with our Random Forest model reaching an R² score of 0.9994, effectively explaining 99.94% of the variance in fine amounts.

+Key achievements and findings include:
+- **Exceptional model performance**: Our optimization strategies, particularly the Bayesian search with N_ITER=20 for Random Forest, yielded near-perfect prediction accuracy with MAE as low as 0.0067
+- **Effective ensemble techniques**: Combining Random Forest with Extra Trees Regressor further enhanced model robustness
+- **Comprehensive parameter exploration**: Strategic hyperparameter tuning across all three model types (Random Forest, XGBoost, CatBoost) significantly improved performance
-- 28% increase in enforcement intensity over the study period
-- Seasonal patterns with peaks in March/August
+- **Temporal insights**: 28% increase in enforcement intensity over the study period, with seasonal patterns peaking in March/August
-- High standardization in legal framework application
+- **Legal framework patterns**: High standardization in legal provision application, with top 10 provisions covering 90% of cases
-- Effective feature engineering improving model performance

-The project provides valuable insights for policy makers while demonstrating practical applications of machine learning in administrative oversight.
+- **Advanced feature engineering**: Cyclical encoding of temporal features and frequency-based encoding of categorical variables substantially improved predictive power

+This project demonstrates that machine learning can achieve remarkable accuracy in predicting administrative fine amounts, providing valuable decision support for policy makers.
+The methodologies developed here can be extended to other regulatory domains, offering a framework for evidence-based policy formulation and enforcement strategy optimization.